Recycling at home

 You can order a larger or additional recycling bin from Council.
 It costs $30 for delivery.

-Research shows over 35,000 tonnes of paper and cardboard is put in the waste bin every year by mistake.
+Research shows more than 35,000 tonnes of paper and cardboard is put in the waste bin every year by mistake.
 By recycling at home, we can ensure valuable resources are recovered instead of wasted in landfill.

 The following are the most commonly confused items which can recycled: